 In 1976 Audrey Hepburn returned to the screen with Sean Connery in the period piece Robin and Marian (Richard Lester, 1976), which was moderately successful.

-Three years later she took the leading role of in the international production Bloodline (Terence Young, 1979) based on a novel by Sidney Sheldon.
+Three years later she took the leading role in the international production Bloodline (Terence Young, 1979) based on a novel by Sidney Sheldon.
 The film, an international intrigue amid the jet-set, was a critical and box office failure.
 Another commercial failure was the mad cap private-eye caper They All Laughed (Peter Bogdanovich, 1981).
+In 1989 she made her last film appearance as an angel in the romantic comedy Always (Steven Spielberg, 1989) starring Richard Dreyfuss.

-Her war-time experiences inspired her passion for humanitarian work, and although she had worked for United Nations Children's Fund (UNICEF) since the 1950s, during her later life, she dedicated much of her time and energy to the organisation.
+Her wartime experiences inspired her passion for humanitarian work, and although she had worked for the United Nations Children's Fund (UNICEF) since the 1950s, during her later life, she dedicated much of her time and energy to the organisation.
 From 1988 until 1992, she worked in some of the most profoundly disadvantaged communities of Africa, South America and Asia.
 In 1992, she was awarded the Presidential Medal of Freedom in recognition of her work as a UNICEF Goodwill Ambassador.

 After her divorce from American actor Mel Ferrer, Hepburn married Italian psychiatrist Dr. Andrea Dotti.
 She had a son with each – Sean (1960) by Ferrer, and Luca (1970) by Dotti.
 From 1980 until her death, she lived with the Dutch actor Robert Wolders.